minvws/nl-kat-mula/docs/proposal.md

 ## Design decisions / Open questions

-* Now boefjes pop tasks from the centralized job queue, the intention is to replace this queue with the priority queue of the scheduler.
+* Now boefjes pop tasks from the centralized job queue (rabbitmq `boefjes`), the intention is to replace this queue with the priority queue of the scheduler.

 * Do we maintain the priority queue within the scheduler or do we leverage other services (e.g. redis) to maintain the queue?